DP WORLD

 NOW 5x MORE CREDITS

-The trial, which began on 1st January 2025, was originally set to run for six months, rewarding importers with 50kg CO₂e of carbon credits for every loaded import container they move through DP World’s UK terminals.
+The trial, which began on 1st January 2025, was originally set to run for six months, rewarding importers with 50kg CO₂e of carbon certificates for every loaded import container they move through DP World’s UK terminals.

 At DP World, sustainability is at the forefront of our decision-making, offering customers solutions that support their own sustainability goals which in turns plays a key role in meeting our own global ambition to reduce absolute emissions by 42% by 2030 and achieve net-zero by 2050